du48s03/AWSOME-TF2-DATA-SCANNER/README.md

         http://127.0.0.1:8111
         http://localhost:8111

+**note**: This is just a *mild suggestion*, we are not saying you should or must develop this way!
+This is because if you encounter installation or other issues when developing locally, there is so much variety between student computing environments that the staff is ill-equipped to debug every case over email/piazza.
+Your best bet is google, office hours, or asking your fellow students on piazza.

 ### Deployment

 Once you are happy with your web application, you will deploy it to your Azure virtual machine:

-1. [Open a port (e.g., 8000) on your VM so the world can access it](http://github.com/w4111/syllabus/blob/master/azure_port.pdf).
+1. [Open a port (e.g., 8111 or another port of your liking) on your VM so the world can access it](http://github.com/w4111/syllabus/blob/master/azure_port.pdf).
 Remember the port number

 1. Write down the url of your virtual machine.
 It should be `<MACHINE NAME>.cloudapp.net`